dojo/docs/dojo/setStyle.rst

 ``dojo.setStyle()`` is a companion function for `dojo.style <dojo/style>`_.
 It sets styles on a node.

-Since 1.7 it will be replaced by style.set in dojo/dom-style.
+Since 1.7 it is a alias of style.set in dojo/dom-style.

 =====
 Usage